Krupp 105mm mountain howitzer

 Quick firing mountain howitzer.
 Originally it had a calibre of 10 cm L/12, but when it was adopted by the German Army it was rebored to use the standard German ammunition.
 This howitzer could also be drawn by horses: in this case it was attached to a limber with fork shafts or the shafts were attached to the carriage tail.

-Krupp first delivered 4 trial howitzers and, from June 1916 onwards, 32 series howitzers, but since its performance was inferior to the Skoda mountain howitzer, it was discarded.
-So the German Army received just two batteries, while two were delivered to Turkey and four to Bulgaria.
+Krupp first delivered to the German Army 4 trial howitzers and, from June 1916 onwards, 32 series howitzers, but since its performance was inferior to the Skoda mountain howitzer, they were discarded.
+Therefore, the German Army received just two batteries, while two were delivered to Turkey and four to Bulgaria.

 More pictures from the Lahana Museum